J-Afzal/Terminal-Games/README.md

 * AI Difficulty
   * Easy = Random guessing and picks shorter words to guess from internal word list
   * Hard = Probabilistic guessing and pick longer words to guess from from internal word list
-* No hyphens/spaces/non-letters are allowed in the word to be guessed
+* No hyphens/spaces/non-letters are allowed in the word to be guessed and must be 3-14 characters long
 * No guessing the whole word (only single letter guesses allowed)
-* The use of _getch() and terminal 'refreshing' method is only supported on Windows

 <p align="center">
  <img src="screenshots/Hangman%20Playing.png" width=1000>